TommyMart/Data_Visualisation_API/readme.md

 ERD Changes

 It was decided to remove the address attribute from the users table that was present in the initial draft ERD, this was decided because there is no valid reasoning for having the address since all communication and ticketing is to be done electronically.
-This aligns with the app's stance of sustainability and taking the green opion where possible.
+This aligns with the app's stance of sustainability and taking the green option where ever possible.

 ### Posts